chetandg123/cQubeTesting-2.0/Readme.txt

 Prerequisites:
   To Run Selenium python scripts ,Install pycharm in your system Google Chrome need to be installed in the server or local machine.
-  Chrome driver need to be downloaded and place this driver file in cQubeTesting-1.5/Driver folder awscli must be installed and configured
+  Chrome driver need to be downloaded and placed in the cQubeTesting-1.5/Driver folder awscli must be installed and configured

 Steps to install the google chrome